 Childcare/SAC Center (Facilities)

 Adult/Child Age

-Infants1:4 6 weeks to 12
+Infants1:4 6 weeks to 12 months

-months

 Pre-toddlers 1:5 13 to 24 months

 Toddlers 1:7 24 to 36 months

 Preschoolers 1:10 3 to 5 years

-Kindergartners 5 to 6 years
+Kindergartners 1:12 5 to 6 years

-1:12

-School-Age 1:15 1 st to 12 th grade
+School-Age 1:15 K to 5 th grade

+unless with Kinders

+Middle School/Teen 6 th to 12 th grade

 Family Child Care

-Adult/Child Age
+Home Categories Age

 Multi-age 1:6 4 weeks to 12 years

 Infant/Toddler 1:3 4 weeks to 3 years

 Newborns 1:3 Birth to 12 months

 School-Age 1:8 5 years to 12 years

 Training & Professional Development: All CYS personnel working directly with Children/Youth receive standardized orientation training before they are allowed to work directly with children.
-The orientation includes such topics as: applicable regulation and installation policy; child health and safety; child abuse identification, reporting and prevention; age appropriate guidance and discipline; parent and family relations; health and sanitation procedures and position orientation.
+The orientation includes such topics as: applicable regulation and installation policy; child health and safety (to include CPR, First Aid, medication administration, communicable diseases and Sudden Infant Death Syndrome); child abuse identification, reporting and prevention; age appropriate guidance and discipline; parent and family relations; health and sanitation procedures and position orientation.
 Training is ongoing and competency based.
 After the initial training, a caregiver is assigned to a classroom and they are observed in the first 6 weeks.
 Assessments are completed to ensure staff comprehend and demonstrate the knowledge and skills learned from training.
 Other CYS professionals (Directors, Cooks, etc.) also complete orientation and ongoing training.
 Two Professional Development days are authorized in the Army Child and Youth Fee Policy and approved by the Garrison Commander.